 Note: All apps will be removed during the clean install process.
 Choosing to keep personal files will only keep your personal files intact, not apps.

-Once the install is complete, you can reinstall your applications and your computer should run like new.
+Once the installation is complete, you can reinstall your applications and your computer should run like new.

 Install Windows from scratch